 Astier – Old-fashioned bistro serving things like marinated smoked herrings and rabbit in mustard sauce as part of a €46 set menu (entrée, plat, fromage, dessert).
 Don’t miss the spectacular serve-yourself cheese board, heaped with at least 10 varieties, like a greatest hits of French fromage.

 *Cosi – There was a time in America when you couldn’t set foot in an airport, strip mall, or food court without seeing one of these places.
 I’m not sure what happened to them, but this one is the original.
-The owners sold the name at least a decade ago, but kept this Paris branch going – it has little in common with its American cousins.
+The owners sold the name well over a decade ago, but kept this Paris branch going – it has little in common with its American cousins.
 Salads and sandwiches are on the menu, with the flat pizza-crust-like bread (baked on site) stuffed with fillings like tandoori turkey with confit tomatoes.
 The casual menu, counter service, and bus-your-own-tables make this a good place for a fast lunch (unusual here) and also good for kids.

 La Cigale Récamier – A French publishing hangout – and Michelle Obama has also eaten here! – there’s a book-lined dining room, a sweeping terrasse, and a menu specializing in textbook-perfect soufflés.
 I love the Henri IV, a cheese soufflé with a chicken-in-mustard sauce that gets spooned into the molten center.
 More info.